-The user can expect to achieve this level of performance using the internal oscillator, as shown in Figures 22, 23, and 24.
-Measured values of normal mode rejection are shown superimposed over the theoretical values in all three rejection modes.
+The user can expect to achieve this level of performance using the internal oscillator, as shown in Figure 18.
+Measured values of normal mode rejection are shown superimposed over the theoretical values.

 Traditional high order delta-sigma modulators suffer from potential instabilities at large input signal levels.
-The proprietary architecture used for the LTC2495 third-order modulator resolves this problem and guarantees stability with input signals 150% of full scale.
+The proprietary architecture used for the LTC2497 third order modulator resolves this problem and guarantees stability with input signals 150% of full scale.
 In many industrial applications, it is not uncommon to have microvolt level signals superimposed over unwanted error sources with several volts if peak-to-peak noise.
-Figures 25 and 26 show measurement results for the rejection of a 7.5V peak-to-peak noise source (150% of full scale) applied to the LTC2495.
-These curves show that the rejection performance is maintained even in extremely noisy environments.
+Figure 19 shows measurement results for the rejection of a 7.5V peak-to-peak noise source (150% of full scale) applied to the LTC2497.
+This curve shows that the rejection performance is maintained even in extremely noisy environments.